Switch to direct debit and save money on energy bills

 I’ve been told to avoid direct debits.
 Why?

 You can use your online account with your supplier to see your current account balance.
 It’s summer as I’m writing this, so we would expect you to be in credit.
 You’ll also see what your direct debit payment should be as well based on current usage.
-Provide an updated meter reading and see if this figure changes, if it does you’ve reduced your usage enough to lower your monthly payment.
+Provide an updated meter reading and see if this figure changes.
+If it does, you’ve reduced your usage enough to lower your monthly payment.

 Never miss an offer again!